DanBox01/Portfolio-Website/README.md

 the website will be formatted like my resume clean and consistent

 # list of TODOs

-learn how to position the divs next to each other
-2 make button bar
+add functionality to button bar
+    when you click the experience button it should use an animation to display the experience section
+    same thing with the other buttons in the button bar

+figure out how to have external html file be a part of the same webpage

-3 make contact me form
+style contact me form